 Don't let these common myths stop you from getting the most out of your life and relationships!

-Hepatitis C and B are not transmitted through breast milk.
+Hepatitis B and C are not transmitted by casual contact.

 Hepatitis B and hepatitis C viruses are not found on clothing through normal skin contact.
 It is safe to wash clothes in the same load as someone with hepatitis, even if they are blood stained.

 Most children in Australia have been vaccinated against hepatitis B. The vaccine is safe and effective.
 If you are not sure whether your child has been vaccinated, talk to your doctor.

 Make sure your child is vaccinated and let them play, fight, sleep-over...

 Hepatitis B and hepatitis C are not transmitted via saliva.
 Hepaittis B is transmitted through blood to bloodstream contact and sexual contact.
 Hepatitis C is transmitted only through blood to bloodstream contact.

 Although the hepatitis B virus is found in saliva the amount is not enough for it to be a transmission route.
 However, hepatitis B and C may be transmitted through kissing if there is blood present.